 The top 22 volcanoes around the world

-There are some 1,500 volcanoes in the world – but not all are created equal.
-Here, we’ve rounded up some of the most interesting volcanoes of all.
-Famous for their sheer size, breathtaking views or hiking trails, all our top 20 volcanoes offer a fascinating insight into the power of mother nature.
+There are about 1,500 volcanoes in the world, but not all are the same.
+Here, we’ve gathered some of the most interesting ones.
+Known for their size, amazing views, or hiking trails, all our top 22 volcanoes give a fascinating look into the power of nature.

 1. Acatenango Volcano, Guatemala

-Located in the Antigua region of Guatemala, the awe-inspiring Acatenango volcano offers one of the best hikes in Central America.
-So, if you’re looking for an adventure that takes your breath away, climbing Acatenango is a must.
+In the Antigua region of Guatemala, the impressive Acatenango volcano offers one of the best hikes in Central America.
+If you’re looking for an adventure that takes your breath away, climbing Acatenango is a must.

-Though the hike to the summit is no walk in the park, it’ll leave you with memories that'll last a lifetime — we're talking breathtaking views of lava flows and explosive eruptions.
+The hike to the summit is challenging, but it will leave you with unforgettable memories, like stunning views of lava flows and explosive eruptions.

 2. Mount Fuji, Japan

-A perfectly shaped volcano with a conical form and pretty snow-capped peak, Mount Fuji is Japan's most popular and visited tourist attraction, and it's one of the most famous volcanoes around the world.
-It’s currently active, though last erupted in 1708, so should be safe enough to scale – as many do in summer months.
-If you’re feeling nervous check it out from the security of a bullet train between Tokyo and Yokohama.
-Note that you might like to head to Japan during cherry blossom season when all the pretty blooms are out.
+With its perfect cone shape and snow-capped peak, Mount Fuji is Japan's most popular tourist attraction and one of the most famous volcanoes worldwide.
+It’s currently active but last erupted in 1707-1708, so it should be safe to climb, especially in the summer months.
+You might want to visit Japan during cherry blossom season when all the beautiful blooms are out.

 Things not to miss: Mount Fuji reflected in Lake Yamanaka, Japan.